Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir_ssr/README.md

 This example demonstrates using the AI Engine 'FIR Asymmetric Filter' block with an SSR of 4 in Vitis Model Composer to achieve a high throughput and comparing the results to the Simulink FIR block.

 Each stream input to the filter block has a thoughput of close to 1 GSPS for a total of 4 GSPS.
-To get to this throughput the following factors are in play:
+To achieve throughput the following factors are in play:

 * 64 bit wide PLIO blocks on all the inputs and outputs.
-* PL frequency speccifed in the PLIO block at 500 MHz.
+* PL frequency specified in the PLIO block at 500 MHz.
-* A high input frame size parameter to the filter block, in this case 8192.
+* A high value for the parameter "Input frame size" on the filter block, in this case 8192.
+Note this parameter is the sum of the signal sizes of all the four inputs.
+A larger value means at each invocation of the filter, more samples will be processed which reduces the total overhead we incur when we invoking the kernel.

 <img height="300" src="./Images/throughput.png">